EV Charging

 Commercial Property EV Charging

-Emergent Energy is developing a Phase 1 network of 16 DC fast charging sites across Colorado, California, and Washington, three states with strong EV adoption, clear regulatory frameworks, and favorable economics for independent charging operators.
+Emergent Energy is developing a Phase 1 network of 16 DC fast charging sites across Colorado, California, and Washington — three states with strong EV adoption, clear regulatory frameworks, and favorable economics for independent charging operators.

-Our sites are designed to be powered, where feasible, by Emergent-owned generation and storage resources, creating an integrated energy delivery pathway from our production assets directly to the end user and differentiating our cost structure from operators dependent on utility retail rates.
+Our sites are designed to be powered, where feasible, by Emergent-owned generation and storage resources — creating an integrated energy delivery pathway from our production assets directly to the end user and differentiating our cost structure from operators dependent on utility retail rates.

 Revenue is generated through retail energy sales to EV drivers, fleet charging agreements with commercial and logistics operators, and site host revenue sharing.
+Each site is configured with two to four 350kW DC fast chargers.

 Phase 1 Overview